Who are the Queen's great-grandchildren and how many does she have?

 Birthday: May 2, 2015

-Parents: Prince William and Kate Middleton, Princess of Wales
+Parents: Prince William, Prince of Wales and Princess Catherine, Princess of Wales

-Often said to display a rather cheeky side to her, Princess Charlotte is Prince William and Princess Kate's second child and has often displayed her growing confidence over the years.
-It's been suggested that she's the Queen's favorite great-grandchild and fans have even expressed their belief that Princess Charlotte resembles the Queen after she attended the royals' Easter Sunday service in April.
-Just like her siblings, Princess Charlotte is expected to feature prominently over the Queen's Platinum Jubilee weekend and fans likely can't wait to see her!
+Often said to display a rather cheeky side to her, Princess Charlotte is Prince William and Princess Catherine's second child and has often displayed her growing confidence over the years.
+It's been suggested that she was Queen Elizabeth's favorite great-grandchild and fans have even expressed their belief that Princess Charlotte resembles the Queen after she attended the royals' Easter Sunday service in April.
+Just like her siblings, Princess Charlotte featured prominently over the coronation weekend, much to the delight of fans.

 Prince Louis of Wales